Life Insurance is a simple answer to a difficult question:

 To help you understand how life insurance might apply to your particular situation, we’ve outlined a number of different scenarios below.

 Many people mistakenly believe that they don’t need to think about life insurance until they have children.
 Not true.
 What it one of you died tomorrow?
 Even with your surviving spouse’s income, would that be enough to pay off debts like credit card balances and car loans, let alone cover the monthly rent and utility bills?
-If you’re planning to have children, you’ll want to buy life insurance now instead of waiting until pregnancy—some companies won’t issue policies to pregnant women.
+If you’re Management to have children, you’ll want to buy life insurance now instead of waiting until pregnancy—some companies won’t issue policies to pregnant women.

 You’re Married With Kids